-- Report complete information for each of the library's main libraries, branch libraries or bookmobiles (do not abbreviate). - Question 2 Name status-is a locked field for New York State Library use only. - Question 3 Street Address This field is pre-filled and locked.
+- Report complete information for each of the library's main libraries, branch libraries or bookmobiles (do not abbreviate). - Question 2 Name status- is a locked field for New York State Library use only. - Question 3 Street Address- This field is pre-filled and locked.
 If the outlet's street address has changed please enter it as a Note. - Question 4 Address status is pre-filled with 00 (no change).
-Choose from 00 (no change), 07 (moved to a new location) or 15 (preferred street address). - Questions 5-9 For bookmobiles, report the address as that of the outlet that operates the bookmobile service. - Provide information for each main library, branch, or bookmobile reported on questions 8.1, 8.2, and 8.3 only.
+Choose from 00 (no change), 07 (moved to a new location) or 15 (preferred street address). - Questions 5 9 For bookmobiles, report the address as that of the outlet that operates the bookmobile service. - Provide information for each main library, branch, or bookmobile reported on questions 8.1, 8.2, and 8.3 only.
 Note that each bookmobile must have its own outlet record. - Do not enter Outlet information for Other Outlets (question 8.4). - Provide information for each main library, branch, or bookmobile reported on questions 8.1, 8.2, and 8.3 only.
-Note that each bookmobile must have its own outlet record. - Do not enter Outlet information for Other Outlets (question 8.4).

-- Question 10 Outlet URL for the main library, this should be the same URL entered on question 1.23. - Question 12 School District Complete this field which asks for the name of the school district in which the outlet is located. - Question 13 Library System The name of the public library system of which the library is a member. - Question 14 Outlet Type Codes: CE Main Library; BR Branch Library; BS Bookmobile - Question 15 Public Service Hours per Year for This Outlet This is the number of annual public service hours for this outlet only.
+Note that each bookmobile must have its own outlet record. - Do not enter Outlet information for Other Outlets (question 8.4). - Question 10 Outlet URL for the main library, this should be the same URL entered on question 1.23. - Question 12 School District Complete this field which asks for the name of the school district in which the outlet is located. - Question 13 Library System The name of the public library system of which the library is a member. - Question 14 Outlet Type Codes: CE Main Library; BR Branch Library; BS Bookmobile - Question 15 Public Service Hours per Year for This Outlet This is the number of annual public service hours for this outlet only.
 Include the actual hours open for public service.
 For bookmobiles, count only the hours during which the bookmobile is open to the public.
 Minor variations in public service hours need not be included.
 Extensive hours closed to the public due to natural disasters or other events should be excluded from the count even if the staff is scheduled to work. - Question 16 Number of Weeks This Outlet is Open This is the number of weeks during the year that this outlet is open to the public.
 Include the number of weeks open for public service.
 For bookmobiles, count only the weeks during which the bookmobile is open to the public.
 The count should be based on the number of weeks that the library outlet was open for half or more of its scheduled service hours.
 Extensive weeks closed to the public due to natural disasters or other events should be excluded from the count even if the staff is scheduled to work.
 Do not calculate the number of weeks based on total number of service hours per year at this outlet by dividing total hours by the average hours open per week.
 Round to the nearest whole number of weeks.
-If the outlet was open less than half its scheduled hours, round down. - NOTE: Q9.16a and Q9.16b collect data on the impact of the COVID-19 pandemic.
-Report all information in 9.16 a and b from March 7, 2021 to December 31, 2021. - 16a Number of Weeks an Outlet Closed Due to COVID-19 This is the number of weeks during the year that due to the Coronavirus (COVID-19) pandemic, an outlet building was physically closed and the public could not enter, when it otherwise would have been open.
+If the outlet was open less than half its scheduled hours, round down.